 Since there is very few ingredients here, it is very important to use a good quality ingredients to make this soup.
 Basically, a good quality chicken or vegetable stock is all you need.
 Egg will be egg, and how can you go wrong with spring onion?
 Another important thing to remember, season the soup well and generously otherwise you will end up with a bland soup.
 Adjust as necessary, and taste again before you declare it done and ready to go.
 Just 2 simple tips to remember, how hard could that be?
 Now, let’s get started as the clock is ticking.
 Your 15 minutes starts now.
 Enjoy!

-- 3/4 tsp salt (If you are using high sodium stock, adjust seasoning as needed)
+- 3/4 teaspoon Salt (If you are using high sodium stock, adjust seasoning as needed)

-- 1/2 tsp Turmeric – optional (for vibrant yellow color)2 large eggs
+- 1/2 teaspoon Turmeric – optional (for vibrant yellow color)2 large eggs

-- 1 tsp chicken powder or 1/2 chicken cubes – optional (I find that it improves the taste a lot rather than relying on salt and pepper to season it)
+- 1 teaspoon Chicken Powder or 1/2 Chicken Cubes – optional (I find that it improves the taste a lot rather than relying on salt and pepper to season it)

-- Spinach and Corn Egg Drop Soup – Add 1/2 cup fresh spinach
+- Spinach and Corn Egg Drop Soup – Add 1/2 cup chopped spinach

 - Chicken Corn Egg Drop Soup – Add 1/2 cup cooked shredded chicken